 The print books listed below may help with learning concepts covered in BIOL 2401.
 If a book you want is not at your campus, you can have it transferred for free through the request option in the library catalog.
+Click on the book cover for more information.

 Some students may find medical terminology books helpful for learning and remembering A&P vocabulary.
 Studying medical terminology helps you decipher and remember unfamiliar words.
 For example, if you know that osteo means bone and porosis means porous, it is much easier to remember that osteoporosis is a condition characterized by weak or porous bones.